-Those who aren’t new to the whole online security business might have already heard about proxies.
-But what is proxy, exactly?
-Well, to put it shortly, a proxy is a web filter tool that makes your connection appear to be coming from a different location.
+If you aren’t new to the online security business, you’ve likely heard about proxies.
+What is a proxy, exactly?
+Well, put simply, a proxy is a web filter tool that makes your connection appear to be coming from a different location.
 This is achieved by masking your IP address and assigning you one that belongs to the proxy server.

 By design, proxies don’t cover your entire internet connection and are created to work with specific programs, such as browsers, mail servers, or torrent clients.
-It can be installed and configured locally on your computer or publicly, e.g. on wifi access points.
+They can be installed and configured locally on your computer or publicly, e.g. on wifi access points.

 1. Proxy types by protocol

 The problem with HTTP proxies is that browsers can establish a connection with other protocols, too.
 For example, clicking on an FTP link will open it for you in the same browser, but without the proxy shield.
 Also, the proxy owner can monitor your HTTP traffic.